Fri July 11, 2014

 “What we're finding more and more is that many concussions are just results of everyday life,” Dr. Lauer says.
 “People who take falls, are in car accidents, all kinds of trauma that occurs normally in life can result in concussions.”

-Dr. Lauer says he’s treated everything from a child running into bleachers, to someone getting kicked by a cow.
-The adolescent brain, which isn’t fully developed, is at an even greater risk for brain damage.
+Dr. Lauer says he’s treated everything from a child running into bleachers to someone getting kicked by a cow.
+The adolescent brain, which isn’t fully developed, is at an even greater risk of brain damage.
 He says no matter how you get a concussion, the danger comes when you have one after the other.
 That’s when short-term symptoms like dizziness, headaches, and depression can turn into long-term symptoms.

 “About 80 to 90 percent of concussion symptoms resolve on their own over a month,” he explains.
 “For an individual, as they have repetitive concussions, that recovery path slows down, and the worry is that at some point those symptoms cross a line from something they recover from to something that's caused permanent alterations to their brain.”